What's it all about?

 Community and events: There's a book swap in the waiting room on platforms five and six at Wimbledon station, and the area shows off its village credentials to visitors with a country style summer fair in June.

 Sport: For several weeks in the summer the tennis takes over, and most residents love to get involved.
 Few people know that you can actually join the All England Lawn Tennis and Croquet Club and play on the courts.
 Indeed, this part of London is a paradise for sport lovers, and there’s a multitude of gyms and fitness centres in Wimbledon, alongside a range of unique sporting facilities.
 Wimbledon Village Stables are the oldest in England, and offer hacks and lessons.
-Stock car racing takes place at Wimbledon Stadium, and there’s also a running club – Windmilers – that meets every Saturday morning to go off on 5k runs starting and ending at the Windmill.
+There’s also a running club – Windmilers – that meets every Saturday morning to go off on 5k runs starting and ending at the Windmill.

-- Wimbledon has the distinction of having two Waitrose stores and a Mark & Spencer Simply Food, as well as a Morrisons and a Sainsbury's.
-For those craving a homemade pho, there’s also a Fresh Asia supermarket here.
+- Wimbledon has the distinction of having two Waitrose stores and a Mark & Spencer Simply Food, as well as a Morrisons and two Sainsbury's.

 - The beautiful Wimbledon Free Public Library opened in 1880 and was saved from redevelopment by a valiant local campaign in 2013.
 Alongside its special collections of South Asian, French, Polish, German, Italian and Spanish books, it runs taster sessions in IT, crafts and fitness.